 While vanilla pudding is a no-go for your kitty, there are plenty of other human foods that are safe to offer in moderation.
 The key is to choose foods that offer nutritional value and include no toxic ingredients.
 Here are a few options to consider:

 No human food should be offered as anything more than a snack or a treat.
 The more human foods that your cat eats, the less room they will have for their nutrition-packed commercial food.

 Just because your cat shouldn’t eat vanilla pudding doesn’t mean they cannot enjoy human foods with you.
 When cooking yourself chicken for dinner, cook a small piece with no seasonings just for your feline friend.
-If you’re cutting up a banana for your cereal, share a slice with your kitty.
+If you’re cutting up a zucchini share a slice with your kitty.
 They will appreciate these offerings without the risk to their health.